AffanK91/Project1-Front-end-Develop/README.md

 ## My favorite part of JavaScript so far

-I like how there is multiple layers to javascript.
+I like how there is multiple layers to javascript